D76X/ShareTheGospel/README.md

 The following script illustrates the steps that can be used with **nvm** to setup the npm packages that are required to work with Azure Static Web Apps and Azure Functions on the developer machine.

-In order to execute some of the commands such as `nvm use` teh Terminal must be executed in Admin mode.
+In order to execute some of the commands such as `nvm use` the Terminal must be executed in Admin mode.

 The following links lists all the NodeJS LTS versions:
 [NodeJS Previous Releases](https://nodejs.org/en/about/previous-releases)